Council of Europe Development Bank - CEB

 The Slovak Republic has became a member of the CEB since 22 December 1998, in accordance with the Governmental Resolution of the Slovak Republic No. 865 of 2 December 1998.

-The Slovak Republic is represented at the regular meetings of the Governing Board of the CEB, whose member is the Ambassador Extraordinary and Plenipotentiary, Permanent Representation of the Slovak Republic to the Council of Europe, Strasbourg; and the Administrative Council of the CEB, whose member is Mrs Eva Goncalvesova, Director General of Department of International Relations at the Ministry of Finance of the Slovak Republic.
+The Slovak Republic is represented at the regular meetings of the Governing Board of the CEB, whose member is the Ambassador Extraordinary and Plenipotentiary, Permanent Representation of the Slovak Republic to the Council of Europe, Strasbourg; and the Administrative Council of the CEB, whose member is Mr Martin Spiritza, Director of Financial Instruments and International Institutions Unit at the Ministry of Finance of the Slovak Republic and his substitute is Matej Blažej.

 Country Manager for the Czech Republic and the Slovak Republic at the CEB is Mr Jan Matuska.